An error has occurred while submitting. Please try again later...

 3M APR DRGs are the standard for inpatient classification.

-3M sets the standards with more than 30 years of experience.
-Nobody understands severity- and risk-adjustment methodologies better.
+3M sets the standards with more than 35 years of experience.
+Nobody understands severity and risk-adjustment methodologies better.
 We built them.
 We develop and refine them.
 We know how they impact your organization.
-And we can show you how to use them to improve quality of care, lower costs and enhance population health.
+And we can show you how to use them to improve quality of care, lower costs and improve population health.

-3M APR DRGs are the only inpatient classification methodology that is suitable for all patient populations, specifically including sick and healthy newborns, pediatrics and obstetrics.
-These populations represent 42 percent of privately insured stays, 56 percent of Medicaid stays and just 0.4 percent of Medicare stays.
-The Medicare program has specifically advised other payers not to use Medicare DRGs for these special populations.
+3M APR DRGs are the only inpatient classification methodology that is suitable for all patient populations, including sick and healthy newborns, pediatrics and obstetrics.
+These populations represent 41 percent of privately insured stays and 52 percent of Medicaid stays, but just 0.3 percent of Medicare stays.
+The Medicare program has specifically advised other payers not to use Medicare DRGs as they were designed specifically for the Medicare recipients and are not inclusive for these populations.

 3M APR DRGs define "the product of a hospital."
-Each of 326 base 3M APR DRGs classifies patients based on clinical similarities and their use of hospital resources.
-Further, each base 3M APR DRG is divided into four levels of severity of illness, for a total of 1,306 3M APR DRGs (including 2 error DRGs).
+Each of the 332 base 3M APR DRGs classifies patients based on clinical similarities and their use of hospital resources.
+Further, each base 3M APR DRG is divided into four levels of severity of illness, for a total of 1,330 3M APR DRGs (including 2 error DRGs).
 This clear and understandable structure enables insight and communication with clinicians.

 The logic to assign a patient to one of four severity levels depends on the number, nature and interaction of complications and comorbidities (CCs) for that base 3M APR DRG specifically.
 By contrast, in the Medicare DRG methodology, each base DRG has at most three severity levels, which are assigned based on the simple presence of a CC or a major CC.
 As a result, the 3M APR DRGs are a more accurate measurement of severity even for cardiac, respiratory and other patient types often covered by Medicare.